-Water and its management are topical issues for Amsterdam, as they have always been in the past.
-Over the centuries, a complex system of locks and dikes has been developed to manage the water level in the city.
-The functioning and importance of the Amsterdam water system, specifically at a time when rising water levels and the housing crisis pose a concrete challenge to the current and future ways of inhabiting the city, are at the core of a new pilot project, which was initiated in 2022 as a collaboration among several partners.
+Water and its management are topical issues for Amsterdam, and have always been in the past.
+Over the centuries, a complex system of locks and dikes has been developed to manage the water levels in the city.
+The functioning and importance of the Amsterdam water system, especially at a time when rising water levels and the housing crisis pose concrete challenges to current and future ways of inhabiting the city.

-A first, concrete result of this project is the exhibition ‘Fluid Matter – Designing with water in Amsterdam’, which opened at Arcam on July 8th and lasts until November 27th, 2022.
-The exhibition showcases several installations on the history and future of waterways in the Oosterdok/Kattenburg area of Amsterdam, created by AUAS students of the MA Digital Design in response to an ad-hoc design challenge.
-The task was to create a physical 3D map of Oosterdok/Kattenburg, which would visualize potential scenarios for future developments based on data of different nature.
-The resulting installations represent concrete instances of how historical data contributed by the ATM provides knowledge and inspiration to create awareness of contemporary challenges in urban planning and offer potential solutions to them.
+A concrete result of this project was the exhibition ‘Fluid Matter – Designing with water in Amsterdam’, which was at display at Arcam from July until November 2022.
+The exhibition showcased several installations on the history and future of waterways in the Oosterdok/Kattenburg area of Amsterdam, created by AUAS students of the Master Digital Design in response to an ad-hoc design challenge.
+The task was to create a physical 3D map of Oosterdok/Kattenburg, which would visualize potential scenarios for future developments based on different kinds of data.
+The resulting installations represented concrete instances of how historical data contributed by the ATM provides knowledge and inspiration to create awareness of contemporary challenges in urban planning and offer potential solutions to them.

 The Ins and Outs of the Project